 The advantage of the more literal, or direct, translations is that they “mirror” the original language; they aim to leave it to the reader to do the “heavy lifting” of further interpretation.
 The advantage of the more paraphrastic translations is that, having done (more of) this “heavy lifting,” less is required of the reader.

-The danger of the “wooden” translation is that it risks incomplete communication: the reader simply doesn’t know what the English means; it is essentially incomprehensible (e.g., the ESV’s translation of Ps.
-19:2 is rather incomprehensible: “Day to day pours out speech”; or take the ESV’s translation of Luke 22:53: “But this is your hour, and the power of darkness.”
-Even the very “literal” NAS attempts to be more coherent: “but this hour and the power of darkness are yours”).
+The danger of the “wooden” translation is that it risks incomplete communication: the reader simply doesn’t know what the English means; it is essentially incomprehensible.
+For example, the ESV’s translation of Ps.
+19:2 is, in my opinion, altogether difficult to understand: “Day to day pours out speech”; another example from the ESV’s Psalms: “You make the going out of the morning and the evening to shout for joy” (65.8; even the very “literal” NASB is more coherent: “You make the dawn and the sunset shout for joy”); or take the ESV’s translation of Luke 22.53: “But this is your hour, and the power of darkness” (again, the NASB aims for greater coherence: “but this hour and the power of darkness are yours”).

-In short, “literal” translations (like the NAS or ESV) risk less meaning, while “paraphrastic” translations (like the NIV) risk wrong meaning.
+In short, “literal” (or, better said, direct) translations (like the NAS or ESV) risk communicating less meaning, while “paraphrastic” translations (like the NIV) risk communicating wrong meaning.

 Consider the analogy of buying a new car: